 Born under a bad sign, Dockta D

 has been blowin' harmonica ever since he was ten.
-His older brothers always had plenty of musical instruments around the house and he messed around with guitar, bass, drums, sax, and
+As an adolescent, he messed around with guitar, bass, drums, sax, and harmonica.

-Paul Butterfield concert held in circa 1971 in his high school gymnasium (Mount Pleasant High).
+Paul Butterfield concert held in circa 1971 in his high school gymnasium.
 He had been messing around with harp for

 Dockta D (known back then as "Intern D") knew right then and there that he would be a harp player for the rest of his life.
 From that day forth, he could be heard